 Further, employers who consider themselves to meet the 'significant threat to the viability of the business' exception will ideally plan for and make the application independent of any bargaining process.
-The day after Royal Assent.

 that it is appropriate to do so in all the circumstances.